Demographics of North Korea: Total and percent distribution of population by single year of age (census 2008)

-Koreans living overseas
+North Koreans living overseas

 Large-scale emigration from Korea began around 1904 and continued until the end of World War II.
 During the Japanese colonial occupation (1910–1945), many Koreans emigrated to: China (particularly Northeast China), the Soviet Union, Hawaii, and the contiguous United States.
 People from Korea's northern provinces went primarily to Manchuria, China, and Siberia; many of those from the southern provinces went to Japan.
 Most emigrants left for economic reasons because employment opportunities were scarce; many Korean farmers had lost their land after the Japanese colonial government introduced a system of private land tenure, imposed higher land taxes, and promoted the growth of an absentee landlord class charging exorbitant rents.

 In the 1980s, more than 4 million ethnic Koreans lived outside the peninsula.
 The largest group, about 1.7 million people, lived in China (see Koreans in China); most had assumed Chinese citizenship.
 Approximately 1 million Koreans, almost exclusively from South Korea, lived in North America (see Korean Americans).
 About 389,000 ethnic Koreans resided in the former Soviet Union (see Koryosaram and Sakhalin Koreans).
 One observer noted that Koreans have been so successful in running collective farms in Soviet Central Asia that being Korean is often associated by other citizens with being rich.
 As a result, there is growing antagonism against Koreans.
 Smaller groups of Koreans are found in Central America and South America (85,000), the Middle East (62,000), Europe (40,000), Asia (27,000), and Africa (25,000).